alabou/NMOS-MatroxOnly/NMOS With Control Plane Security.md

 - Mutual TLS Authentication with OAuth 2.0 Authorizations (value 2)

-- A device compliant with this specification, not supporting IS-10 or when an IS-10 OAuth 2.0 server is not available, shall support Mutual TLS Authentication.
+- A device compliant with this specification, not supporting IS-10 or when an IS-10 OAuth 2.0 server is not available, MUST support Mutual TLS Authentication.

-- A device compliant with this specification, supporting IS-10 and when an IS-10 OAuth 2.0 server is available, shall support OAuth 2.0 Authorizations.
+- A device compliant with this specification, supporting IS-10 and when an IS-10 OAuth 2.0 server is available, MUST support OAuth 2.0 Authorizations.

 Note: The expression “not supporting IS-10 or when an IS-10 OAuth 2.0 server is not available” refers to a configuration option of the device activating/de-activating the use of an OAuth2.0 server on the network.
 A device supporting IS-10 could have this option enabled or disabled.